A byproduct of Black America's schizophrenia, Rome Herbert creates music to feel bold and move into greatness.

 Originally from Indianapolis, Rome Herbert is based in small town Muncie with a perspective foreign to many.
 Growing up, his family stayed in the suburbs northwest in a middle class majority-white neighborhood with a few black people.
 However, due to mental illness in the household, he would frequent the near east side staying with his grandma, a separate world in the hood that lacked the safety of his primary residence.

 The intersection of class, faith, blackness, and mental illness was a revolving door in Rome's life.
 The medium of expression that kept him sane?
 Hip Hop.

 Rome's passionate delivery intertwined with intimate story-telling stems from the split of living between.
-Schizophrenia in the home led to instability, yet also a reference point for living black in America - switching between the white and the black community.
+Schizophrenia in his home led to instability, yet also a reference point for living black in America - switching between the white and the black community.
 Hip Hop gave language for fiery proclamations along with relaying vulnerably insecurities - the mode of toning down in the suburbs and maneuvering in the hood.
 His soundscape trends towards cinematic trap - a fusion of dark, orchestral and piano-driven tracks mixed with infectious 808's and drums to punch the anthems.
-Tackling issues of faith, social justice, mental illness, & class division, listeners will consistently be challenged and encouraged by the lines that Rome intentionally colors outside of.